 Your healthcare professional will help you determine the best insulin infusion site for you.
 Typical infusion sites include the abdomen, hips, buttocks, upper back arm, and thighs.

 Most pumps are so small and discreet, no one has to know you're wearing one unless you want them to.
 Plus, there are so many accessories available, you have many options to choose from.
 And for pumps that share information and communicate wirelessly using a meter-remote, like the OneTouch Ping®, you can calculate a bolus, deliver a bolus insulin dose, and view things like your basal rate without having to look at your pump.

 As you begin your transition to pump therapy, you won't be alone.
 You'll have the support of your healthcare team, who will help with everything from infusion sets, to your starting basal rates, to calculating your bolus ratios.
 We're also here to provide you with the information you need to be a successful pumper.

 To help answer that question, you can explore our Living with a Pump section of our site, starting with "A day in the life of a pumper".
-You'll also find videos from our pumpers throughout Animas.ca who talk about what it’s like living with a Pump.
-You might also want to read Sandy's Corner, written by one of our own Animas staff members who has type 1 diabetes and has been pumping for three years.
+You might also want to read Sandy's Corner, written by one of our own Animas staff members who has Type 1 diabetes and has been pumping since 2007.